kapouer/express-dom/README.md

 # MVC done right

 * Model
-  the HTTP Backend, which is called only authentication and by XHR requests made from inside the web pages.
+  the HTTP Backends, called by authentication and XHR requests made from inside the web pages.

 * View
-	the HTML/CSS chosen by server to be rendered to the client.
-	In particular, there is no server code to develop for any given view, only client code.
+	HTML, CSS, and JS that populates the view are all running on the web page.
+	Only client code.

 * Controller
-	JavaScript on client.
+	The logic that binds routes to views and plugins, manages how output is cached, send messages to views and so on.

 This architecture works all right as long as your tools allow this workflow:

-1. open view
+1. open page
-2. modify view
-3. serialize view
+2. run page in express-dom
+3. output to string
 4. cache and transmit to clients
-5. deserialize view
+5. run page in client
-6. update view
+6. update page with new data received in the client

+# License

+MIT License, see LICENSE file.